ToxicDonkeyButts/fifth-equilux/Monsters/# Monster Statistics.md

 **Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
 Some of them have magical powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals.

-**Celestials** are creatures native to the Upper Planes.
-Many of them are the servants of deities, employed as messengers or agents in the mortal realm and throughout the planes.
+**Celestials** are the servants of deities, employed as messengers or agents in the mortal realm.
 Celestials are good by nature, so the exceptional celestial who strays from a good alignment is a horrifying rarity.
 Celestials include angels, couatls, and pegasi.

 **Constructs** are made, not born.
 Some are programmed by their creators to follow a simple set of instructions, while others are imbued with sentience and capable of independent thought.
 Golems are the iconic constructs.
-Many creatures native to the outer plane of Mechanus, such as modrons, are constructs shaped from the raw material of the plane by the will of more powerful creatures.

 **Dragons** are large reptilian creatures of ancient origin and tremendous power.
 True dragons, including the good metallic dragons and the evil chromatic dragons, are highly intelligent and have innate magic.
 Also in this category are creatures distantly related to true dragons, but less powerful, less intelligent, and less magical, such as wyverns and pseudodragons.

-**Elementals** are creatures native to the elemental planes.
+**Elementals** differ widely in form and function.
 Some creatures of this type are little more than animate masses of their respective elements, including the creatures simply called elementals.
 Others have biological forms infused with elemental energy.
-The races of genies, including djinn and efreet, form the most important civilizations on the elemental planes.
+The races of genies, including djinn and efreet, form the most important civilizations of the elementals.
 Other elemental creatures include azers, invisible stalkers, and water weirds.

 **Fey** are magical creatures closely tied to the forces of nature.
 They dwell in twilight groves and misty forests.
-In some worlds, they are closely tied to the Feywild, also called the Plane of Faerie.
-Some are also found in the Outer Planes, particularly the planes of Arborea and the Beastlands.
+In some worlds, they are closely tied to faerie.
 Fey include dryads, pixies, and satyrs.

-**Fiends** are creatures of wickedness that are native to the Lower Planes.
+**Fiends** are creatures of wickedness.
 A few are the servants of deities, but many more labor under the leadership of archdevils and demon princes.
 Evil priests and mages sometimes summon fiends to the material world to do their bidding.
 If an evil celestial is a rarity, a good fiend is almost inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, and yugoloths.

 **Giants** tower over humans and their kind.
 They are humanlike in shape, though some have multiple heads (ettins) or deformities (fomorians).
 The six varieties of true giant are hill giants, stone giants, frost giants, fire giants, cloud giants, and storm giants.
 Besides these, creatures such as ogres and trolls are giants.